netzzz/rest-assured-jira-api-maven-project/README.md

 6) Follow the official [Basic auth for REST APIs](https://developer.atlassian.com/cloud/jira/platform/basic-auth-for-rest-apis/) guide to generate an authorization token.
 7) Modify the baseURI String in JiraApiTestMethods:
    Update the baseURI to reflect the Jira site name created in Step 5
-8) Update the addIssue(String, String, String) Method in JiraApiTests:
+8) Update the addIssue() Method Call in JiraApiTests:
    Ensure the method references your Jira Project Key
 9) Modify returnAuthorizationToken() in JiraApiData:
    Update this method to return the authorization token created in Step 6.